Cleanroom environmental drift

 Data Fusion Services can connect BMS, SCADA, IoT sensors, facility equipment telemetry, environmental monitoring, CMMS, EAM, and other operational systems through standard interfaces and APIs.

-No. The page is focused on facility operations, utility systems, predictive maintenance, alarm response, and Inspector execution workflows.
+The page is focused on facility operations, utility systems, predictive maintenance, alarm response, and Inspector execution workflows.

 Because facility recommendations should be reviewed with spatial context, asset relationships, upstream utility behavior, and maintenance history before work is dispatched.